umbraco/UmbracoDocs/10/umbraco-deploy/troubleshooting.md

 ### Consider import/export

-In addition to transfers via the backoffice, content (and schema) can be moved between environments via Deploy's import/export feature.
-With this a selection of Umbraco data can be exported from one environment to a `.zip` file.
+In addition to transferring content via the backoffice, it is possible to move both content and schema between environments via Deploy's import/export feature.
+With this, a selection of Umbraco data can be exported from one environment to a .zip file.
 That file can then be imported into another environment.

 As this process requires less inter-environment communication, it's possible to transfer much larger amounts of content without running into the hard platform limits.